Exploring the Habitat Value of Kelp Aquaculture and Kelp-Shellfish Co-Culture

 A school of fish swim alongside mussels

-Aquaculture as Habitat A school of parore fish swim alongside mussels growing at a farm in New Zealand © Lucy Underwood / University of Auckland
+Aquaculture as Habitat A school of parore fish swim alongside mussels growing at a farm in New Zealand. © Lucy Underwood / University of Auckland

 In addition to supplying a nutrient-dense source of food, shellfish and seaweed aquaculture has the potential to provide important ecosystem services.
 Some of these services, like nutrient removal, are well-documented.
 Others, however, require additional research to better understand the extent of benefit as well as the ecological and management principles that influence their occurrence.